Bahlazs/Image-Magnifier/README.md

 If you run into any problems contact me on **nick.balazs18@gmial.com**

 ## Future Plans
-- User role
-- Admin role
-- News types
+- changeable image
-- News relevance system
+- more image editing features